 We may issue units consisting of common stock, preferred stock, one or more debt securities, warrants, rights or purchase contracts for the purchase of common stock, preferred stock and/or debt securities in one or more series, in any combination.
 Each unit will be issued so that the holder of the unit is also the holder of each security included in the unit.
-Thus, the holder of a unit will have the rights and obligations of a holder of each security included in the unit.
-The unit agreement under which a unit is issued may provide that the securities included in the unit may not be held or transferred separately, at any time or at any time before a specified date.
+Thus, the holder of a unit will have the rights and obligations of a holder of each security included in the unit is issued may provide that the securities included in the unit may not be held or transferred separately, at any time or at any time before a specified date.